 The Farm + The Front Porch

-But here's the move: after brunch, walk next door to The Front Porch.
-It's a Latin-styled hole-in-the-wall, and the tile work will immediately remind you of Casa Moto, that same handcrafted, warm, you-didn't-expect-this-here energy.
-These two spots sit side by side and together they cover everything you could want from a late morning: a good meal, a good wander, a little discovery.
+The Farm is the reliable group brunch move: spacious, good food, handles a table of six without falling apart.
+After, walk next door to The Front Porch, a Latin-styled hole-in-the-wall with tile work that will immediately remind you of Terra Luz.
+These two spots sit side by side and together cover everything you want from a late morning.

 Afternoon / Experiences